mfpjayb/maf.js-docs/component.md

 ## Custom Directives

 Custom directive let's us create our own directive that can be used inside our views.
-Directives are classes that inherits the `Directive` class of maf.js framework.
+Directives are classes that inherits the `Directive` class of vermillion framework.

 #### Create a directive